Here are two great, short books to help you in your understanding of Scripture and Geology!

 Scripture and Geology

 Is Scripture a part of your geology study?
 If you haven’t been adding in the appropriate sections of Scripture that deal with geology, you might want to slam on the brakes.
 When you teach geology, it is almost not possible to teach it without drawing in Scripture or worldview.
-That is quite simply because the study of geology is bound up with the age of the earth: why the earth appear the way it does, with mountains, valleys, plains, and so on.
+That is quite simply because the study of geology is bound up with the age of the earth.
+It involves why the earth appears the way it does, with mountains, valleys, plains, and so on.

 Which textbook should I use?

 “But the Bible isn’t a science textbook!”
 Well, in the sense that it doesn’t talk about formulas and chemical compounds, no, it is not.
 But it is a book of history.
 And when we talk about geology, it is necessary to talk about the formation of our earth, what it is made of.
 When you talk about how the earth was formed, you need either historical testimony or scientific proof.
 To prove something scientifically, you must create tests to prove it, repeat the tests, and observe the results.
 This simply can’t be done when we are talking about how the earth formed.
 In the scientific world, that requires hypotheses, ideas.
 But it can’t be proven.
 We do have, however, a historical document that tells us what happened.
 That document is the Bible.